 Areas of Study

-The following list represents the programs of study offered by The University of Toledo.
-Each area is described in this catalog.
-Links below provide a general overview of each program.
+The following list represents the programs offered by The University of Toledo.
+Each program is described in this catalog under the college in which they are houses.
+The links below however provide a general overview of each program.

 UNDERGRADUATE